-Carrying your own eggs, rather than having them sent by mail or by air, means they stand a much better chance of arriving at their destination intact - and with the air cell still attached.
+Carrying your own eggs, rather than having them sent by mail or by air, means they stand a much better chance of arriving at their destination intact - and with the all-important air cell still attached.

 There are steps you can follow to make sure that your eggs both comply with the statutory regulations, and have the best possible chance of hatch.